-The Geology concentration provides graduates with the abstract, logical reasoning, spatial, and quantitative skills to qualify for professional licensure to practice geology in Tennessee and Kentucky.
+The Geology concentration provides graduates with the abstract, logical reasoning, spatial, and quantitative skills to prepare for professional licensure to practice geology in the United States.
 Graduates are prepared for and the program's record demonstrates the ability of our graduates to enter graduate school and professional positions in environmental, hydrogeologic, and natural resource fields within the private and public sectors anywhere in the United States.